 He purchased longtime rival promotion World Championship Wrestling in March 2001 from AOL Time Warner and signed many wrestlers from the organization.

-In February, 2014 McMahon launched an over-the-top streaming service known as WWE Network.
+In February, 2014 McMahon launched a streaming service known as WWE Network.